Lepke Buchalter: Murder, Inc.

 In the early 1930s, Buchalter created an effective process for performing contract killings for Cosa Nostra mobsters; it had no name, but the press 10 years later called it Murder, Inc. The Cosa Nostra mobsters wanted to insulate themselves from any connection to these murders.
 Buchalter's partner, mobster Albert Anastasia, would relay a contract request from the Cosa Nostra to Buchalter.
 In turn, Buchalter would assign the job to Jewish and Italian street gang members from Brooklyn.

 None of these contract killers had any connections with the major crime families.
 If they were caught, they could not implicate their Cosa Nostra employers in the crimes.
 Buchalter used the same killers for his own murder contracts.
 The Murder, Inc., killers were soon completing jobs all over the country for their mobster bosses.

 In 1935, Buchalter arranged his most significant murder: the powerful New York gangster Dutch Schultz.
 Schultz had proposed to the National Crime Syndicate, a confederation of mobsters, that New York District Attorney Thomas Dewey be murdered.
-Luciano argued that a Dewey assassination would precipitate a massive law enforcement crackdown.
+Co-founder of the Syndicate and leading mafioso Charles "Lucky" Luciano argued that a Dewey assassination would precipitate a massive law enforcement crackdown.
 An enraged Schultz said he would kill Dewey anyway and walked out of the meeting.
 After six hours of deliberations The Commission ordered Buchalter to eliminate Schultz.
 On October 23, 1935, Schultz was shot in a Newark, New Jersey tavern, and succumbed to his injuries the following day.
 In 1941, Buchalter killer Charles "The Bug" Workman was charged in the Schultz murder.

 In 1935, law enforcement estimated that Buchalter and Shapiro had 250 men working for them, and that Buchalter was grossing over $1 million ($ in current dollar terms) per year.
 They controlled rackets in the trucking, baking, and garment industries throughout New York.
 Buchalter also owned the Riobamba, a posh nightclub in Manhattan.

 Downfall

 On September 13, 1936, Murder, Inc. killers, acting on Buchalter's orders, gunned down Joseph Rosen, a Brooklyn candy store owner.
 Rosen was a former garment industry trucker whose union Buchalter took over.
 Rosen had angered Buchalter by refusing to leave town as Buchalter demanded when, despite the absence of proof, Buchalter believed Rosen was cooperating with District Attorney Thomas Dewey.
 At the time, no one was indicted in the Rosen murder.

 On November 8, 1936, Buchalter and Shapiro were convicted of violating federal anti-trust laws in the rabbit fur industry in New York.
 While out on bail, both Buchalter and Shapiro disappeared.
-On November 13, both men were sentenced while absent to two years in federal prison.
+On November 13, both men were sentenced in absentia to two years in federal prison.
 The two men later appealed the verdict, but in June 1937 both convictions were upheld.